 The Department of Life Sciences Communication (LSC) at the University of Wisconsin – Madison offers bachelor’s, master’s, and doctoral education in science communication.
 Our research, teaching, and outreach focus on both applied and theoretical communication issues.
 A degree in LSC prepares students for professional and academic careers related to communicating health, environmental, agricultural, and biological sciences in an era of rapid technological change and media convergence.

 Established in 1908 as the first Department of Agricultural Journalism in the world, we changed our name to LSC in 2000 to reflect the extraordinary growth in our field.
 The study of agricultural sciences has been accompanied by rapid expansion in neighboring life sciences disciplines, such as agricultural biotechnology and nanotechnology, and in associated basic sciences such as biochemistry and bacteriology.
 Simultaneously, the field of communication has embraced marketing in addition to journalism, resulting in broader career opportunities for our graduates.

 - Learn from faculty and instructional staff with diverse professional experience in strategic communication, public radio and television, marketing, news writing, and consulting for multinational institutions such as the World Bank and World Health Organization.

 - Take hands-on classes in marketing, writing, digital photography, social media, web design, radio and video production.

-- Participate in extracurricular organizations such as WSUM 91.7 FM Student Radio and the National Agricultural Marketing Association (NAMA).
+- Participate in extracurricular organizations such the National Agricultural Marketing Association (NAMA).

 Graduates of the program get a bachelor of science degree and are highly sought after by employers across scientific and communication industries.
 Key to the education that LSC students receive is a combination of theoretical grounding and state-of-the-art practical skills.
 Our faculty and instructors are a mix of highly regarded researchers and real-world practitioners.